Ariane’s Ewing Sarcoma Story

-For Ewing sarcoma if you get a relapse, it’s normally in the lungs.
-It could be in your body.
-But normally when you do when you do have a relapse, it’s in the lung.
+For Ewing sarcoma, if you get a relapse, it’s normally in the lungs.
+It could be in your body, but normally when you do have a relapse, it’s in the lung.

 I don’t know why.
 It just works like that.
 So I have a CT of my lungs every three months with the PET of my whole entire body.

 How long do you have to continue with this follow-up schedule?

 I think it lasts five years.
 After that, it’s a PET scan every six months for 10 years, then it switches to once a year after that.

 I did because the radius was shortened and the other bone was compensating for the other one, so it was shifting a lot.
 The surgery was to just realign them.